Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 ## Getting Started

 First, run the development server.
-You can use `npm run` for this, but when you build and run the site for deployment you will use `yarn build` and `yarn start`.
+You can possibly use `npm run` for this, BUT when you build and run the site for deployment you will use `yarn build` and `yarn start`.
 NOTE: You need to create a `.env` file in project root, with the OpenAI and Github tokens.

 ```bash